sign-1719892_1280

 An apology is always a good idea.
 When you sense tension in a relationship, apologize for whatever you may have done to contribute to it.
 Even if you think the other person was mostly to blame and you had little culpability, take the first step and apologize for your part anyway.
 When in doubt, apologize.
 This principle will serve you well.

 An apology must take full responsibility for one’s actions.
 Avoid flimsy, fake, vague apologies such as, “I’m sorry you were offended by my words.”
 Or, “I didn’t communicate as well as I might have.”
 A good apology bares one’s soul and exposes the real offense with no sugar-coating.
 “When I slammed the door in your face I was treating you with complete disrespect.
 That was wrong of me.
 You deserve better than that and I am ashamed of how this must have made you feel.
-I am truly sorry, and I’m gonna learn from this mistake of mine and work on this because you deserve better treatment from me.”
+I am truly sorry, will you forgive me?”

-An apology makes no excuses like “I wasn’t in a good frame of mind,” or “I spoke out of frustration,” or “You triggered me.”
-The word “but” should not be part of any apology.
+An apology makes no excuses like “I wasn’t in a good frame of mind” or “I spoke out of frustration.”

 An apology must be clear.
 I should state what I did wrong and demonstrate that I understand the damage I did to the other.
 It requires a spirit of brokenness.